apache/nuttx/configs/z80sim/README.txt

 ^^^^^^^^^^^^^

 This port uses a primitive, emulated Z80 and the SDCC toolchain.
-This port uses an instructino set simulator called z80sim.
+This port uses an instruction set simulator called z80sim.

 The SDCC toolchain is available from http://sdcc.sourceforge.net/.
 All testing has been performed using version 2.6.0 of the SDCC toolchain.